About Tom Parish – Backgrounder

 From Symbolics, Tom moved on to work with a research consortium, Microelectronics and Computer Technology Corp.
 (MCC), where he served as a marketing manager for emerging technology.
 During his time with MCC he wrote a paper on “The Future of Holographic Storage” that was published in Popular Science.

 Tom next continued his career with Motorola Semiconductor, where he became involved with the mingled evolution of the Internet and technology.
-He specifically worked in collaboration with teams in India, Ukraine, Croatia, and China.
+He specifically worked in collaboration with teams in India, Ukraine, Croatia, and China to develop new marketing strategies using the Internet and media to bridge the gap between the technical community and the user base.
+My have we learned so much over the last 20 years in this area.

 His interest in using technology to connect to target audiences via broadcast led Tom to produce some 1300 podcasts, with millions of downloads, for Motorola, BMC Software, AVICAL, TaoOfColor.com, MixingLight.com, and his own businesses.
 Through this he has had the opportunity to interview a vast array of management and creative personnel from some of the top-performing tech and design companies.
 Tom was also a professional colorist, applying his artistic drive to the process of grading dozens of full-length movies, documentaries, web shorts, and advertisements for businesses globally.
 His mantra was and still is to encourage everyone to think and feel and grow their awareness of color from story creation through post-production and distribution.
 He applies the same mantra to any business: become aware, be curious, adapt, move forward.

-Tom is thrilled with his current role as VP of Marketing at Concepture.com.
-In this position he is able to fully call upon his many skills: networking, cloud computing, telecommunications, enterprise software, mobile technology, customer relationship management, social media, and multi-media production.
+Tom most recent engagement was VP of Marketing at Concepture.com to bring the Bildr no-code software development environment to market.
+In this position, he is able to fully call upon his many skills: networking, cloud computing, telecommunications, enterprise software, mobile technology, customer relationship management, social media, and multi-media production.

 Over the span of his careers, Tom has organically fashioned himself into a facilitator of conversations around technology applications and the problems of the times.
 After a robust technology career, the conversation nearest his heart is addressing how best to educate young people on the skill of adaptability in the workplace — the same skill he developed from birth which has contributed to his value as an employee and an entrepreneur.

-Tom is a FCC licensed radio operator – KB5RF FCC License Extra Class
+Tom is a FCC licensed radio operator – KB5RF FCC License Extra Class, 2nd degree black belt in Aikido and trained facilitator in shadowwork processes.